 A quaint, sleepy town tucked away in the mountains above Kona.
-Holualoa offers darling little shops, art galleries along with a coffee shop, restaurant + taco stand.
-Not to mention a pink hotel.
+Holualoa offers darling little shops, art galleries along with a coffee shop, restaurant and taco stand.
 It’s not overstated, but instead a calming reprieve from downtown; a road less traveled.

 Another artisan town, this time a drive north from the mainstream – calling out to the creatives and artists.
-Up on the north end of the island, colored buildings line the street and you will see small shops, smiling faces + a few quiet places to stop and grab a bite.
-On your way to Pololu, make a stop here!
+Up on the north end of the island, colored buildings line the street and you will see small shops, smiling faces & a few quiet places to stop and grab a bite.
+On your way to Pololū Valley Lookout, make a stop here!